ArturDorfman/interview-prepper/content/guide/javascript.md

 ### Hard general questions
 #### How do you handle errors in your application?
-In JavaScript and TypeScript, we often handle errors using a technique known as "Try...Catch...Finally".
+In JavaScript and TypeScript, we often handle errors using a technique known as "Try...Catch...Finally."
 Sometimes we can use Promises and the .catch() method.

 #### What are Access Modifiers?